 - How are we — or aren’t we — ensuring compliance with spend policies?

-Internal contingent workforce programs that lack any of these are likely to benefit from adopting an MSP.
+Internal external workforce programs that lack any of these are likely to benefit from adopting an MSP.
 Determining your need will depend on your organization’s goals and whether your current internal program can achieve those objectives on budget and on time.